Mohsnmonji/Disparaties-in-Young-Adults-Mental-Health-in-Canada/README.md

 ## Project Overview

-This study explores disparities in self-rated mental health among young adults (aged 18-39) in Canada using data from the 2017 General Social Survey (Cycle 31): Family.
+This study explores disparities in Perceived mental health among young adults (aged 18-39) in Canada using data from the 2017 General Social Survey (Cycle 31): Family.
 This repository contains the R scripts required to reproduce the analysis, including data cleaning, descriptive statistics, and chi-square tests and logistic regression analysis.

 ## Data Description